anurag265/GPT-Examples/README.md

 ### Note on Sample Provided

 Included a sample PDF file - `chatgpt_unsesco.pdf`.
 This PDF, titled "ChatGPT and Artificial Intelligence in Higher Education (Quick Start Guide)," is available online under the Open Access license - Attribution-ShareAlike 3.0 IGO (CC-BY-SA 3.0 IGO).
-You can use this PDF for testing and experimentation purposes.
+You can use this PDF for testing and experimentation.

 ---